vamshikodipaka7/Vamshi-portfolio/README.md

 # Vamshi-portfolio

 **About me:** <br />
 Hello, my name is Vamshi.
 The following are my projects in Machine Learning and Finance.
 I have started to learn ML seperate outside of my University study interests.
-I am really passionate in combining what I learn in economics and finance with Data Science.
-And the following are the projects starting with Data Science standalone and later finance projects.
+I am passionate in interdisciplinary learnings from economics, finance, Data Science, and many more.
+And the following are the projects and my findings.
 <br /> <br />
 Click on project to review Jupyter notebook code
 <br/>